IDFA Online Learning

 When analyzing housing wealth as a divorce asset, a reverse mortgage may be a vehicle to provide secure housing for one or both parties or a source for settlement options for homeowners age 62 or older.

-How the Divorce Act Amendments Affect Your Clients1 credit offered Includes a Live Event on 04/30/2019 at 1:00 PM (EDT)
+How the Divorce Act Amendments Affect Your Clients1 credit offered Recorded On: 04/30/2019

 The amendments to the federal Divorce Act are expected to be passed soon, making divorce less of a battle zone; especially for parents.
 During this webinar, Marlene will discuss these amendments in more detail and link how these amendments will relate to financial professionals working with divorcing clients.